Trikala railway station: History

 Repairing the extensive damage, was estimated at between 35 and 45 million euros.
 OSE managing director, Panagiotis Terezakis, spoke of reconstruction works reaching 50 million euros, confirming at the same time that there will be no rail traffic in the effected sections of the network for at least a month.
 The devastation goes beyond the tracks and signalling, affecting costly equipment such as the European Train Control System (ETCS), which enhances rail safety.
 The line from Palaiofarsalos–Kalambaka was damaged, with extensive work needed to repair the line and resume services As a result services between Palaiofarsalos and Kalambaka remain suspended across Thessaly’s coast until the track is repaired, with a rail-replacement bus in operation.

-In August 2025, the Greek Ministry of Infrastructure and Transport confirmed the creation of a new body, Greek Railways (Σιδηρόδρομοι Ελλάδος) to assume responsibility for rail infrastructure, planning, modernisation projects, and rolling stock across Greece.
-Previously, these functions were divided among several state-owned entities: OSE, which managed infrastructure; ERGOSÉ, responsible for modernisation projects; and GAIAOSÉ, which owned stations, buildings, and rolling stock.
-OSE had overseen both infrastructure and operations until its vertical separation in 2005.
-Rail safety has been identified as a key priority.
-The merger follows the July approval of a Parliamentary Bill to restructure the national railway system, a direct response to the Tempi accident of February 2023, in which 43 people died after a head-on collision.

 Facilities

 The station has a footbridge from platform 1 to platform 2 via stairs or lifts.

 Services

+In August 2009, TrainOSE S.A. proceeded to a drastic cutback of passenger services on Thessaly lines.
+As of Spring 2020, There are ten (five in each direction) Regional express services on Palaiofarsalos-Kalambaka Line.
+In addition, there is one Regional express train to Athens from Kalambaka and back (884/885).

-Today, the station is served by direct lines to the rest of Greece via Palaiofarsalos, served both by intercity trains to Athens, Larissa and Thessaloniki.
+Until 2023 the station was served by direct lines to the rest of Greece via Palaiofarsalos, served by intercity trains to Athens, Larissa and Thessaloniki.
 Previously Thessaly Railways operated a narrow gauge service to Volos.

-In August 2009, TrainOSE S.A. proceeded to a drastic cutback of passenger services on Thessaly lines.
-As of Spring 2020, There are ten (five in each direction) Regional services on Palaiofarsalos-Kalambaka Line.
-In addition, there is one Regional train to Athens from Kalambaka and back (884/885).
+However no trains currently (2026) call at this station due to track renewal work.

+Note: It also announced in September 2023 the resumption of the rail replacement bus connecting Palaiofarsalos to Kalambaka, due to damage coursed by a mega-storm in September.